revell-logo

 2000″-1.8″-8.5″

 Note: Values are approximate for .223/5.56 NATO with 55-grain bullets.
-Your specific ammunition will vary.
+Your specific ammunition will vary based on bullet weight, velocity, and ballistic coefficient.

 How to Reset Rifle Scope to Zero?

-Sometimes you need to reset your scope to mechanical zero, especially when mounting on a new rifle or after significant adjustments.
-Here’s the process:
+Sometimes you need to reset your scope to mechanical zero, especially when mounting on a new rifle, after significant adjustments, or if you’ve lost track of your zero.
+Finding mechanical zero ensures you have maximum adjustment range in all directions for future zeroing.

 Finding Mechanical Zero

-1. Turn the windage turret all the way in one direction until it stops
+1. Turn the windage turret all the way in one direction until it stops.
+Note the number of clicks.

-2. Count the total clicks while turning it all the way in the opposite direction
+2. Turn it all the way in the opposite direction, counting total clicks.

-3. Divide by 2 and turn back that many clicks to center
+3. Divide the total by 2 and turn back that many clicks to center the turret.

 One-Shot Zero Systems